Pat Valaika: Minor leagues

+Major leagues

 The Rockies promoted Valaika to the major leagues for the first time on September 6, 2016, and made his Major League Baseball debut the same day pinch running for pinch hitter Tom Murphy in the bottom of the 8th inning during a game against the San Francisco Giants.
-He made his first defensive appearance on September 8, 2016 replacing third baseman Nolan Arenado in the bottom of the sixth inning, a game where he also got his first plate appearance hitting a double in the bottom of the 8th inning.
+He made his first defensive appearance on September 8, 2016, replacing third baseman Nolan Arenado in the bottom of the sixth inning, a game where he also got his first plate appearance hitting a double in the bottom of the 8th inning.
 His first start in the major leagues came against the Los Angeles Dodgers on September 24, 2016.

 On Mother's Day, 2017, Valaika hit two home runs, and on Father's Day that same year, he hit a pinch hit home run.

 Baltimore Orioles

 On October 30, 2019, Valaika was claimed off waivers by the Baltimore Orioles.
-However, Valaika was designated for assignment by the Orioles on January 10, 2020 to make room for Richard Ureña on their 40-man roster.
+However, Valaika was designated for assignment by the Orioles on January 10, 2020, to make room for Richard Ureña on their 40-man roster.

 On January 16, 2020, Valaika was claimed off waivers by the Arizona Diamondbacks.
 Valaika was designated for assignment by the Diamondbacks on January 27, following the acquisition of Starling Marte.

 On January 30, Valaika was again claimed off waivers by the Baltimore Orioles.
 He was outrighted to the Norfolk Tides on February 11.
-On July 17, 2020 Valaika was assigned to the Orioles Alternate Training Site and on July 23 the Orioles selected his contract.
+On July 23 the Orioles selected his contract to the major league roster.
 In 2020 for the Orioles, Valaika slashed .277/.315/.475 with 8 home runs and 16 RBI.

-After having 193 at-bats, hitting .192 with 4 home runs and 21 RBI's, on August 5, Valaika was designated for assignment by the Orioles.
+On August 5, 2021, after having 193 at-bats and hitting .192 with 4 home runs and 21 RBI, Valaika was designated for assignment by the Orioles.
 On August 8, Valaika was sent outright to the Triple-A Norfolk Tides.
-There, he played in 22 games, hitting .225 with 2 home runs and 7 RBI's.
+There, he played in 22 games, hitting .225 with 2 home runs and 7 RBI.
 On September 14, the Orioles re-selected Valaika's contract.
 Valaika was outrighted off of the 40-man roster on October 23 and granted free agency on October 25.

 Atlanta Braves

 On March 19, 2022, Valaika signed a minor league contract with the Atlanta Braves.
-He elected free agency on November 10, 2022.
+Valaika played in 114 games for the Triple-A Gwinnett Stripers, hitting .242 with 10 home runs, 54 RBI, and two stolen bases.
+He elected free agency following the season on November 10.

+Seattle Mariners

+On March 23, 2023, Valaika signed a minor league contract with the Seattle Mariners organization.
+In 38 games for the Triple–A Tacoma Rainiers, Valaika batted .240 with four home runs and 26 RBI.

+Los Angeles Dodgers

+On July 4, 2023, Valaika was traded to the Los Angeles Dodgers.
+In 25 games for the Triple-A Oklahoma City Dodgers, he hit .225/.276/.303 with two home runs and 10 RBI.
+Valaika elected free agency following the season on November 6.

+Coaching career

+On October 10, 2023, Valaika was hired to serve as an undergraduate assistant coach at the University of California, Los Angeles.